granda75/RealCommerce/README.md

 The project was developed on the server with .NET Framework(Web API) with Visual Studio Community 2019, on the client side with Angular 9 and Bootstrap CSS with Visual Studio Code, version 1.47.1.

+To create database run please the script from the file WeatherDB.sql.

 To run the servers project you need open RealCommerce.sln - server side solution in the Visual Studio, run the command in the Package Manager Console: Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r and start the project.
 On my computer the server was started with IIS Express with project URL: https://localhost:44382/.
 This way the server will be started.